matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/11 Continuous Integration.md

 * Eliminates the schedule risks associated with big-bang integration
 * Provides constant availability of executable software throughout the sprint
 * Reduces repetitive manual testing activities
-* Provides quick feedback on decisions made to improve quality and tests
+* Provides quick feedback on decisions made to improve quality & tests

-### CI - Risks and Challenges
+### CI - Risks & Challenges
-* Continuous integration tools have to be introduced and maintained
+* Continuous integration tools have to be introduced & maintained
-* The continuous integration process must be defined and established
+* The continuous integration process must be defined & established
-* Test automation requires additional resources and can be complex
+* Test automation requires additional resources & can be complex
 * Thorough test coverage is essential to achieve automated testing advantages
-* Teams sometimes over-rely on unit tests and perform too little system and acceptance testing
+* Teams sometimes over-rely on unit tests & perform too little system and acceptance testing

 Tools are needed for Continuous Integration: